mahmoudElshimi/fastapi_quantum_rng/README.md

 - Allows **range-bound** random numbers (min/max)
 - Uses **AerSimulator** for quantum circuit execution
 - **Chunked generation** for large bit requests (29 qubits at a time)
+- Interactive frontend with ReactJS to request quantum random numbers
 ### Note:
 This project follows **RTFM** (Read The F*cking Manual) and **KISS** (Keep It Simple, Stupid!) principles.
 Contributions and improvements welcome!